Sūvata is a path to inner peace through conscious cultivation of the spirit.

 We recognise many holidays including Lunar New Year, Losar, Holi, Diwali, the Greater and Lower Sabbats, and Obon.
 All pujas are free to attend.

-Due to the COVID-19 Pandemic, our next retreat is planned for Spring 2023.
+Due to the COVID-19 Pandemic, our next retreat is planned for Autumn 2023.

 The mission of Sūvata is to promote a holistic religious and spiritual philosophy that encompasses mental, physical, and spiritual development in forums that are easily accessible to the general public.
 At the core of Sūvata’s mission is the expansion of human potential and liberation from suffering.
 We believe all humans deserve to live a life of happiness and fulfillment without limits.